 The number one rule for making the best scones is handle the dough with care.
 If you knead the dough, you’ll end up with tough scones.

-I’ve found the best way to bring the dough is by hand.
+I’ve found the best way to bring the dough together is by hand.
 I don’t roll the dough out with a rolling pin either – I just pat the dough out lightly using my hands.

 Just like this Best fluffy scone recipe, this recipe uses strong white bread flour.
 You can use normal plain flour, but for some reason the scones always turn out better using the bread flour.